 Recipe Variations

-In addition to being positively delicious when made according to this classic recipe, scalloped potatoes lend themselves pretty well to some flavor variations and we’ve got three of them for you to try.
+In addition to being positively delicious when made according to this classic recipe, scalloped potatoes lend themselves pretty well to some flavor variations and we’ve got two for you to try.

 Also, for a bit of a twist on this cooking method, check out our Skillet Scalloped Potatoes.
 That version (an adaptation of a Julia Child recipe) is a little less time-consuming than this one but makes fewer servings.